numalariamodeling/hbhi-nigeria-publication-2021/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The Nigerian Malaria Elimination Program (NMEP) together with the World Health Organization developed a targeted response to intervention deployment at the local government-level to inform the development of the 2021-2025 National Malaria Strategic Plan, as part of the [High Burden to High Impact response](https://www.who.int/publications/i/item/WHO-CDS-GMP-2018.25).
 The [Northwestern University Malaria Modeling Team](https://www.numalariamodeling.org/team.html) were recruited to create a mathematical modeling framework for predicting the impact of four NMEP proposed strategies on malaria morbidity and mortality in each of Nigeria's 774 local government areas (LGA).
-This repository contains scripts for replicating the LGA-level models described in the associated manuscript entitled "Application of mathematical modeling to inform national malaria intervention planning in Nigeria" and the modeling outputs also present in the manuscript and related R Shiny Application.
+This repository contains scripts and data for replicating the LGA-level models described in the associated manuscript entitled "Application of mathematical modeling to inform national malaria intervention planning in Nigeria" and the modeling outputs also present in the manuscript and related R Shiny Application.